-We have gathered all the data so you don't have to.
+We’ve gathered all the data so you don’t have to, making decisions simple and saving you time and money.

 These are alternatives that you can choose from and compare to best align with your interests and filed of expertise.